qweasd1/Refactor/ideas/PS/CMU_SV_SE_v3.md

  * We need to design a high performance data processing architecture sicne our tool collects signals from digital chip in a high frequency.
 Sophisticated parallel and synchronous algorithm is needed.
  * We need to design a high refresh rate real-time dashboard and chart system to visualize variable status in digital chip.
 The chart is even more complex since it has additional complex interaction logic when running in real-time.
  * We need to build dynamical GUI according to the user's runtime configuration.
 For one case, user can select the variables they want to watch and the tool will create a chart with those variables' curves.

  As you can see, this is not an easy task.
 However, I was quite happy with those challenge.
 For the data processing problem, I studied the parallel programming myself.
 It's very interesting to tuning the performance by using fine-grained lock or even lock-free algorithm.
-The debug for unknown errors is also quite tricky in multi-thread environment.
+The debug for unknown errors under multi-thread environment is also quite tricky!
+I also gain a lot when I tried to design resusable thread-safe class.
+My interest on parallel programming finally leads me to a perfect data processing module.